-Live KH specifies a maximum bitrate (bits transferred per second of video) of 3,000 kbps, but most congregations stream using much less.
+3/18/2020: While the Coronavirus issues are in affect Live KH is specifying a maximum bitrate (bits transferred per second of video) of 1000 kbps, but most congregations stream using much less.
 While a higher bitrate can result in higher quality video, it reduces the number of potential viewers, as some computers or Internet connections cannot handle higher bitrate video.
 Moreover, a higher bitrate does not always result in better image quality.

 There are good reasons to use a lower bitrate:

 The less movement there is in your broadcast, the lower the bitrate required for it to look good.
-You can stream at 1500 kbps and still display a great looking, 720p broadcast.
+You can stream a kingdom hall meeting at 500-750 kbps and still display a great looking broadcast.